 - Source code is available for the Forth Compiler and the Transpilers, without it it would be useless for this project.

 - It generates C code with the Transpiler very useful when writing the code optimizer.

 - Because of using C, it will be a useful tool to migrate to a CPU that has a C Compiler which is pretty much all CPUs.

 - It has a code stripper in the Transpiler that removes all unused code for minimally sized applications

 - Compiles to 32-bit or 64-bit code, Linux is moving to 64-bit only.

-- Compiles to Windows or Linux, I’m moving to Linux.
+- Compiles to Windows or Linux, I have moved to use Mint Linux.

 - Supports Complex Numbers, useful for HAM applications and Software Defined Radios.

 - Supports files and blocks, very handy when dealing with my MC68K projects.

 - ANS 2012 compatible, neither a plus nor a minus, anything from Forth 97 to ANS 2012, eForth, ColorForth compatible is OK by me.